Amazon.com: Greedfall: The Dying World ...

 Elite Shooter

-The Elite Shooter is the ranged counterpart to the Wild Fighter.
-Damage is the priority, though status effects and scourges are available to disable targets quickly.
-Primary attribute is Perception, followed by Focus.
+The Elite Shooter mirrors the Wild Fighter at range.
+Damage takes priority, though status effects and scourges remain available for quick target disabling.
+Primary stat is Perception, backed by Focus.

 • Skill Trees: Paths of Destruction, Bows